Displays

 4k = 3840×2160

-You can use scaling, but depending on your particular screen’s resolution and pixel density, there may be problems with moiré patterns, blurry, shimmering images, and even more labor for your poor video card, so I stick with 109 pixels per inch (PPI) on a 27 inch, non-retina screen (retina = 218 PPI).
+You can use software scaling, but depending on your particular screen’s resolution and pixel density, there may be problems with moiré patterns, blurry, shimmering images, and even more labor for your poor video card, so I stick with 109 pixels per inch (PPI) on a 27 inch, non-retina screen (retina = 218 PPI).

 Anything less, like 30Hz, can make you feel like you are watching a someone verbally describing what is happening on the screen while shaking a book at you.